andyvorld/LGSTrayBattery/readme.md

 ### Native HID (C++/hidapi)
 - Hotplug not supported
+- Device and protocol discovery changed from the HID.NET method, some devices like the G533 headsets might not be detected.

 ### GHUB
 - Future GHUB version may change IPC protocol/endpoints (current websocket)